13,700 native trees planted in North Shore reserve destroyed to keep view - NZ Herald

 She was one of two members on the board, the other being Nicholas Mayne, who had voted against the tree removal.

-Balouch said she had personally received 36 emails from people in the community - 32 wanting to keep the trees, one wanted them relocated and three wanted them removed.
+Balouch said she had personally received 36 emails from people in the community - 32 wanting to keep the trees, one wanting them relocated and three wanting them removed.

 "We were also presented with a survey, with approximately 94 per cent of Paremoremo community also saying they wanted them to stay," she said.